vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

   * (local IM post / weather check) Check the weather two days before the appointment and reschedule if needed and feasible.

+  * (local IM post / calendar) Work calendar events and Slack
+    reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.

 ### Interference minimization (regional) (regional IM principle)

 The regional IM principle says that the time around the medical